hpgavin/multivarious/README.md

 PYTHONPATH="$PYTHONPATH:/home/my_user_name/Desktop/Code/multivarious/"  # linux
 export PYTHONPATH
 ```
+Save and exit your editor.
-After editing your ~/.zprofile or ~/.profile file, activate the changes by typing one of the following into the terminal
+Activate the changes by typing one of the following into the terminal ...
 ```
 source ~/.zprofile       # for macOS source ~/.profile        # for linux